atbcb/usab-uswds/news/_posts/2017-01-09-access-board-updates-requirements-for-information-and-communication-technology.md

 title: Access Board Updates Requirements for Information and Communication Technology
 date: 'January 9, 2017'
 excerpt: >-
-  The Access Board today released a final rule that updates accessibility requirements for information and communication technology (ICT) in the federal sector covered by Section 508 of the Rehabilitation Act.
-The rule also refreshes guidelines for telecommunications . . .
+  The Access Board released a final rule that updates accessibility requirements for information and communication technology (ICT) in the federal sector covered by Section 508 of the Rehabilitation Act.
+The rule jointly updates and reorganizes the Section 508 standards and Section 255 guidelines in response to market trends and innovations, such as the convergence of technologies.
+The refresh also harmonizes these requirements with other guidelines and standards both in the U.S. and abroad, including standards issued by . . .
 image: /images/508-refresh.jpg
 image_alt_text: 508 / 255 Refresh badge
 tags: